grafana/terraform-provider-schemas/README.md

-# Grafana Schemas Terraform Provider
+# Grafana Schemas Terraform Provider (experimental)

-Generated provider to manage Grafana dashboards.
+This is a generated provider to manage Grafana dashboards.

+The code in this repository should be considered experimental.
+It comes with no support, but we are keen to receive feedback on the product and suggestions on how to improve it, though we cannot commit to resolution of any particular issue.
+No SLAs are available.
+It is not meant to be used in production environments, and the risks are unknown/high.

+Our goal is for these generated data sources to become a part of our official Grafana provider once this project becomes more mature.
+At this time, we are not planning to create a migration path for data sources created with the `schemas` provider when they are merged into the `grafana` provider.
+Also, this work is subject to signficant changes as we iterate towards that level of quality.

 ## Requirements

 - [Terraform](https://www.terraform.io/downloads.html) >= 1.0

 ## Maturity

-> _The code in this repository should be considered experimental.
-Documentation is only available alongside the code.
-It comes with no support, but we are keen to receive feedback on the product and suggestions on how to improve it, though we cannot commit to resolution of any particular issue.
-No SLAs are available.
-It is not meant to be used in production environments, and the risks are unknown/high._

 Grafana Labs defines experimental features as follows: